 Cia.
-Siderurgica Nacional SA (SID), Brazil’s third-largest steelmaker, fell to a three-week low on concern the company will overpay for ThyssenKrupp AG (TKA)’s steel plants in the Americas at a time of slowing demand.
+Siderurgica Nacional SA (SID:US), Brazil’s third-largest steelmaker, fell to a three-week low on concern the company will overpay for ThyssenKrupp AG (TKA)’s steel plants in the Americas at a time of slowing demand.

 CSN slid 3.7 percent to 11.98 reais at the close of trading in Sao Paulo, the lowest since Dec.
 28. Trading volume was more than double its three-month daily average.
 The benchmark Bovespa index gained 0.7 percent.